-5Note that the competitive search equilibrium always requires some degree of commitment, to allow for a tradeoff between what is posted and the ensuing tightness.
+4Note that the competitive search equilibrium always requires some degree of commitment, to allow for a tradeoff between what is posted and the ensuing market tightness.
 In line with this, I assume throughout that the firm has commitment to the current period wage.

-6Commitment still matters for the timing of wage payments during an employment relationship: without commitment to future wages the firm will pay as little as possible (the worker's opportunity cost) after the hiring period.
+5Commitment to future wages does matter for the timing of wage payments for the unconstrained firm as well: without commitment to future wages the firm would optimally pay as little as possible after the hiring period (the worker's opportunity cost), front-loading compensation into the hiring period.
+With linear preferences this need not have allocative effects, however.

-7Time-inconsistencies appear in multiple contexts, due to either preferences directly or the economic environment, such as in problems of optimal fiscal or monetary policy.
-See Klein, Krusell, and Rios-Rull (2008) for a discussion on characterizing Markov perfect equilibria in problems with time-inconsistency, in the context of a study of optimal government spending.

-shocks without difficulty.
+6Time-inconsistencies appear in multiple contexts, due to either preferences directly or the economic environment, such as in problems of optimal fiscal or monetary policy.
+See Klein, Krusell, and Rios-Rull (2008) for a discussion on characterizing Markov perfect equilibria in problems with time-inconsistency, in avoid this complication, I consider equilibria that are consistent with the size-independence of the firm problem, which implies that the firm's decisions are independent of the relevant endogenous state - firm size - and thus a standard Euler equation approach can be used.
+In addition to simplifying solving the model, this approach allows incorporating stochastic shocks without difficulty.

 I then use the model in two applications.
 The first studies how such within-firm constraints alter the cyclical behavior of wages and unemployment relative to the unconstrained case.
-Intuitively, one might expect them to dampen wage increases in expansions, when the share of already matched workers in the labor market is high, and similarly reduce wage declines in contractions.
+Intuitively, one might expect such constraints to dampen wage increases in expansions, if the downward pressure on wages associated with the constraints strengthens as the share of already matched workers in the labor market rises (and vice versa for recessions).
 The second application considers whether firms in this environment would prefer to fix wages - adopting a simple fixed wage rule over discretion - as well as the equilibrium implications of all firms doing so.

 To study the impact of firm wage constraints on business cycle variation in wages and unemployment, I compare shock propagation in the firm wage model (without commitment) with the unconstrained case.
 Wages in the firm wage model are less responsive to shocks, leading to amplification in the vacancy-unemployment ratio.
-Parameterizing the constrained and unconstrained models to the same steady state, the amplification in labor market flows associated with firm wages is substantial, with a tenfold increase in the response of the vacancy-unemployment ratio to the shock relative to the unconstrained case.
+Parameterizing the constrained and unconstrained models to the same steady state, the amplification in labor market flows associated with firm wages can be substantial, with a tenfold increase in the response of the vacancy-unemployment ratio to the shock relative to the unconstrained case.
 Overall, this allows the model mechanism to explain roughly a third of the observed variation in the vacancy-unemployment ratio.

 To study the profitability and equilibrium implications of infrequent wage adjustment, I extend the model to allow firms to commit to a simple wage rule of a fixed wage for a probabilistic period of time.
-In the context of this extended firm wage model, I show that a single firm deviating to a fixed wage when other firms reoptimize each period chooses a higher wage and grows faster, due to being more forward-looking.
-In particular, firm value increases as a result of the commitment, something that holds also in the presence of shocks, even though the fixed wage limits the firm's ability to respond to them.
+In the context of this extended firm wage model, I show that a single firm deviating to a fixed wage when other firms reoptimize each period chooses a higher wage and grows faster, due to being more forward-looking in its wage setting.
+In particular, firm value increases as a result of the commitment involved, something that holds also in the presence of shocks, even though the fixed wage limits the firm's ability to respond to them.